Smart Reply

 Required fields:

-• datasets: Provide a single dataset using the conversation dataset ID you created above.
+• In datasets, provide a single dataset using the conversation dataset ID you created previously.

 The response is a long-running operation, which you can poll to check for completion.
 Once completed, the model ID and allowlist ID will be included in the metadata for the operation.